PL PATH/BOTANY 123 — PLANTS, PARASITES, AND PEOPLE

 PL PATH 799 — PRACTICUM IN PLANT PATHOLOGY TEACHING

 Instructional orientation to teaching at the higher education level in the agricultural and life sciences, direct teaching experience under faculty supervision, experience in testing and evaluation of students, and the analysis of teaching performance.

 PL PATH 800 — INQUIRY-BASED BIOLOGY TEACHING

 Develop competence and confidence as teachers.
-The course covers fundamentals of learning theory and practical strategies for teaching biology.
+Cover fundamentals of learning theory and practical strategies for teaching biology.
 Practice lecturing, manage classroom dynamics, and teach laboratory sections (optional).

 PL PATH 801 — TEACHING BIOLOGY: SPECIAL TOPICS

-Students will learn about mentoring and/or instructional materials.
-Students have two options: (a) practice mentoring undergraduate researchers with feedback and evaluation and/or (b) develop and evaluate instructional materials.
-This course builds on content from Plant Pathology 800.
+Learn about mentoring and/or instructional materials.
+Practice mentoring undergraduate researchers with feedback and evaluation and/or develop and evaluate instructional materials.

 PL PATH 875 — SPECIAL TOPICS